vivekuppal/transcribe/README.md

 - [Fireside chat](https://www.youtube.com/watch?v=vUm-elVkxOI) for Transcribe.

 ## Acknowledgements
 This project started out as a fork of [ecoute](https://github.com/SevaSk/ecoute/).
-It has diverged significantly from the original implementation.
+It has diverged significantly from the original implementation so we decided to remove the link to ecoute.